Zero Waste Makeup: 14 Brands For Glamming Up & Going Green

 About Dirty Hippie Makeup

-Dirty Hippie offers a large range of sustainable makeup and zero waste cosmetics including zero waste foundation, blemish cream, primer, liquid eyeliner, mascara, eyeshadow, brow powders, blush, lipstick pots, and cheek tint (as well as a decent range of skin and hair care products).
+Dirty Hippie offers a large range of plastic free sustainable makeup and zero waste cosmetics including zero waste foundation, blemish cream, primer, liquid eyeliner, mascara, eyeshadow, brow powders, blush, lipstick pots, and cheek tint (as well as a decent range of skin and hair care products).

 All their products are 100% cruelty-free and vegan.